SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    Tuples are useful for temporary groups of related values.
    They are not suited to the creation of complex data structures.
-   If your data structure is likely to persist beyond a temporary scope, model it as a class or structure, rather than as a tuple, See :doc:`ClassesAndStructures`.
+   If your data structure is likely to persist beyond a temporary scope, model it as a class or structure, rather than as a tuple.
+   For more information, see :doc:`ClassesAndStructures`.

 .. _TheBasics_Optionals: